 Flowering Plants for Late Summer and Fall

-For many parts of the county, late summer and fall bring a relief from the unrelenting heat of summer that causes people and plants to wilt and wither.
-For other parts of the country, it’s one last chance to add color to the garden before the first frost hits.
-Wherever you happen to live, that final hoorah of gardening gives flower enthusiasts a great chance to take creative license with their yards, take photos and enjoy the temperate weather of autumn.
+For many parts of the county, late summer and fall bring relief from the unrelenting heat of summer that causes people and plants to wilt and wither.
+For other parts of the country, it’s one last chance to add color to the garden before the first cold fingers of winter hit.
+Wherever you happen to live, that final hoorah of gardening gives flower enthusiasts a great chance to take creative license with their yards, take photos, and enjoy the temperate weather of autumn.

 Aster is the genus name of over 180 species of flowering plants.
 All are commonly known as Aster and are native to Eurasia.
 The name comes from a Greek word meaning star and refers to the flower’s shape.
 Asters are hardy in all zones.
 The flowers resemble daisies.
 The are most commonly white, pink or purple.

 Commonly also referred to as mums, this family of plants includes 30 species which are native to Asia and northeastern Europe.
 Mums have been popular in the United States for decades, used in pots in and out of the house.
 The traditional yellow color fits nicely with fall color, but mums can also be found in white, red, and purple.
-The blooms vary from pompons to buttons as well as daisy-like cultivars.
+The blooms vary from pompoms to buttons to daisy-like cultivars.

 Mums have many uses besides ornamental.
 Yellow and white flowers are boiled in Asia to make a sweet drink called Chrysanthemum tea.
 Medicinally, the tea helps in the recovery from influenza.
 The leaves can be boiled or steamed and used as greens.
 Mums are useful in the home to reduce indoor air pollution, according to the NASA Clean Air Study.
 Additionally, the species Pyrethrum (Chrysanthemum cinerariaefolium) is a good natural insecticide.
 When the flowers are pulverized, the active ingredient pyrethrins can be extracted from the seeds.